-Providing on-page translation and text-to-speech functionality is a great way to make your website more accessible because:
+Providing on-page machine translation services and text-to-speech functionality is a great way to make your website more accessible because:

-If your website is written in English and you’re relying on machine translation to satisfy various linguistic needs, you need to be up-to-date with best practices and do more to actively improve the accuracy of your translated web content.
+If your website is written in English and you’re relying on a machine translation engine to satisfy various linguistic needs, you need to be up-to-date with best practices in machine translation development and do more to actively improve the accuracy of your translated web content.
 Being fluent in English and French, this is something our senior sales executive, Bernie Petegou, has been asked about multiple times.

 “It’s probably an obvious thing to say that the quality of the translation depends on the quality of the source text, but many people just don’t know how to write better translatable or ‘machine-friendly’ content.”